mevalle/Quaternion-valued-Recurrent-Projection-Neural-Networks/README.md

-# Quaternion-valued Recurrent Projection Neural Networks
+# Quaternion-valued Recurrent Projection Neural Networks on Unit Quaternions

 Quaternion-valued recurrent projection neural networks (QRPNNs) are obtained by combining the non-local projection learning with the quaternion-valued recurrent correlation neural network (QRCNNs).
 QRPNNs overcome the cross-talk problem of QRCNNs and are appropriate to implement associative memories.